Owsley B. Frazier Stadium

 Owsley B. Frazier Stadium is a multi-purpose stadium on the campus of Bellarmine University in Louisville, Kentucky.
-The facility serves as home to Bellarmine's soccer, field hockey, lacrosse, and track and field teams.
-The stadium opened on August 24, 2007 in a Bellarmine Knights women's soccer game, and was officially dedicated on August 28, 2007.
+The facility serves as home to Bellarmine Knights men's and women's soccer, women's field hockey, men's lacrosse, and track and field teams.

+The stadium opened on August 24, 2007, in a Bellarmine Knights women's soccer game, and was officially dedicated on August 28, 2007.
 Construction took approximately 18 months and was completed at an estimated cost of $5.1 million.